MaartenAfschrift/StandingBalanceExample/README.md

 ### Notes on problem formulation

 Once you installed casadi, you should be able to run the script MainScript.m.
 You will see that we used opti-stack to formulate the optimal control problem.
-Opti is an compact syntax to define NLP's (Non-linear programs).
+Opti is a compact syntax to define NLP's (non-linear programs).
 You can find more information here: https://web.casadi.org/blog/opti/.
 You'll see that this is very user friendly.

 ## References